-After battling lung cancer and other health complications, Bonds' father, baseball great Bobby Bonds, died in August 2003.
-Despite this loss, he remained strong at bat, hitting 45 home runs that season and winning the National Leaguev's Most Valuable Player Award that year.
+After battling lung cancer and other health complications, Bobby Bonds died in August 2003.
+Despite the loss of his father, Bonds remained strong at bat, hitting 45 home runs that season and winning the National League's Most Valuable Player Award.
 Unfortunately, his success as a player was marred by accusations of steroid use.

 The allegations surfaced during an investigation into the Bay Area Laboratory Co-Operative (BALCO).
-The company's president and Bonds' nutritionist, Victor Conte Jr., and Bonds' trainer, Greg Anderson, were suspected of dispensing illegal performance-enhancing drugs.
+The company's president and Bonds's nutritionist, Victor Conte Jr., and Bonds's trainer, Greg Anderson, were suspected of dispensing illegal performance-enhancing drugs.
 A close associate of both men, Bonds was called to testify before the grand jury.
 At the time, he denied knowingly using steroids.

 Despite the controversy, Bonds had another successful season the next year, again hitting 45 home runs and winning the National MVP Award for the seventh time.
 But he was sidelined most of 2005 with a knee injury.
 When he returned to the game, he was still hitting home runs, just not as many as he used to.
 Bonds finished up the 2006 season with 26 home runs.